ithinkandicode/JYDGE-Enhanced-Mod/README.md

 - Reduced costs of the last enhancement 2 slots.
   - Cyberware: 40k > 30k (Slot 4)
   - Gavel: 30k > 20k (Slot 3)
+  - *Lets you use your money on unlocks sooner, instead of spending a lot of the early game saving up and ignoring new unlocks.*
 - Reduced costs of Specials.
   - Cost reductions are more drastic for early game unlocks, when players are likely to be saving for enhancement slots.
   - *Makes it easier and faster to try new Specials as you acquire them, without impacting your savings as much.*
+  - *Also leaves a good amount of spare credits, either for upgrades, or for saving towards using Sin Eater's civillian death resets.*

 ## Firemodes